Ronnie Lee Gardner: Defense motions

 In 2007, U.S. federal judge Tena Campbell rejected Gardner's appeal that his attorneys were inadequate because they were unable to prove that he did not mean to kill his victim.
 The United States Court of Appeals for the Tenth Circuit rejected motions for appeal by his defense on March 8, 2010.
 Gardner attempted to give up the process at least three times, but his attorneys convinced him to continue appealing each time.
-State court Judge Robin Reese signed an execution warrant on April 23 ordering the state to carry out the death sentence.
+State court Judge Robin Reese signed an execution warrant on April 23 ordering the state to carry out the death sentence on June 18, 2010.

 At Gardner's commutation hearing on June 10, 2010, lawyers and medical experts in his defense argued whether meningitis contracted at the age of 4 had damaged his brain.
-Gardner had also huffed gas and glue with his siblings, and played with mercury stolen from gas meters by his stepfather to sell.
+Gardner had also huffed gas and glue with his siblings and played with mercury stolen from gas meters by his stepfather to sell.
 Three of the jurors that sentenced Gardner to death signed an affidavit that they would have recommended life without parole, an option that was not available in Utah until 1992.
 Gardner claimed that he was a changed man who counseled other inmates and was interested in starting an organic farm project for youths on 160 acres in Box Elder County, Utah.
 Gardner's attorney presented a letter his client wrote to Oprah Winfrey requesting funds for the project.
 Gardner also argued that it was not justifiable to execute him after so much time had passed since the crime.